-This historic stone chalet is named after the renowned World War II army alpine division.
-The 10th Mountain Division, trained to fight and travel on skis, fought many battles in the mountains of Europe against Hitler and his allies.
+This historic stone chalet is named after the renowned World War II army alpine 10th Mountain Division, which trained to fight and travel on skis and fought battles in the mountains of Europe against Hitler and his allies.
 Following the victory in World War II, members of the 10th Mountain Division returned home and opened or founded most of the ski areas that we have in the U.S. today.

-In honor of a local member of the 10th Mountain Division who was killed in World War II, and who was also a particularly accomplished skier at Rib Mountain during the early years, one of the rooms is named the Joe Duskey room.
+One room is named in honor of Joe Duskey, a local member of the 10th Mountain Division who was killed in World War II and was an accomplished skier at Rib Mountain during the early years.

-Over the last twelve years, Granite Peak has completed a major renovation and refurbishing of the Historic Chalet, both inside and outside.
-The stone work has been refurbished, siding has been replaced, interior pine paneling has been added, new carpet and tile laid, a new kitchen and a new tavern installed.
+Over the last fifteen years, Granite Peak has completed a major renovation of the Historic Chalet both inside and outside.
+The stonework, siding, interior pine paneling, and flooring have been replaced along with the addition of a new kitchen and tavern.